Your cart

 Arrow Thin Left Icon Arrow Thin Right Icon

-One loom at a time, textile designer Geeta Patil of Kubsa, is transforming traditional textiles woven on the pit looms of Guledgudda in northern Karnataka, through contemporary design.
+Powered by people, not looms, textile designer Geeta Patil of Kubsa, is transforming traditional Indian textiles, hand woven on the pit looms of Guledgudda.

-Kubsa supports the local ecosystem of artisan livelihoods, from the ground up.
-Locally sourced mulberry silk, cotton and hands-spun khadi, are dyed with natural indigo, once used as a base for Khun textiles.
-While staying true to the original techniques and the grammar of traditional motifs, Kubsa's contemporary aesthetic gives new life to this beloved textile.
+Instead, Geeta Patil of Kubsa supports local artisans’ livelihoods, from the ground up.
+Sustainably sourced mulberry silk, cotton and hands-spun khadi once used as a base for Khun, are being revived.
+While staying true to the original techniques and grammar of traditional motifs, Kubsa's contemporary aesthetic and sustainable design ideologies are shaping new lives for these beloved Indian textiles.

 The technique was born of necessity.
 The sari gets its name from the town of Ilkal in Bagalkot district, Karnataka.
 Set in a cotton growing area, it once had a thriving weavers' community.
 Until the 1900s it was the highest tax-paying district in the region.
 Merchants introduced silk in the 18th century, but as it was expensive, it was used only for the 'pallu'.
 The silk is attached using the 'kondi' technique, and the traditional saree has a red silk pallu with white motifs.

-Locally sourced mulberry silk and cotton is natural dyed in indigo, as Kubsa supports the entire ecosystem of artisan livelihoods, giving new life to this beloved textile.
+Locally sourced mulberry silk and cotton is natural dyed in indigo, as Kubsa supports the entire ecosystem of artisans’ livelihoods, giving new life to this beloved Indian textile.

 THE KUBSA COLLECTION

-Kubsa's checkered Ilkals are a luxurious blend of locally sourced cotton, mulberry silk and hand-spun 'khadi'.
+Kubsa's checkered Ilkals are a luxurious blend of locally sourced cotton, mulberry silk and hand-spun.
 The 'pallu' retains the geometric bands, with traditional motifs – the 'latti gunni' or rolling pin, and 'tope teni' or millet.

 “WE BELIEVE IN EQUAL PAY.”